Geaht/DER/README.md

 Version 1.0, released Februar 2021
 This project is licensed under the terms of the Mozilla Public License Version 2.0.
-Copyright (c) by Gert Dehnen, Marcel S. Kehl and the University of Bonn Medical Center
+Copyright (c) by Gert Dehnen, Marcel S. Kehl, Florian Mormann and the University of Bonn Medical Center

 This software is tested with MATLAB (R2018a) on Linux, Windows and MacOS X